 You may be powerless to prevent your potential incapacity, but proper estate planning can at least give you control over how your life and assets will be managed if it does occur.
 Moreover, such planning can prevent your family from enduring needless trauma, conflict, and expense during this already trying time.

-If you’ve yet to plan for incapacity, meet with me right away.
-I can counsel you on the proper planning vehicles to put in place, and help you select the individuals best suited to make such critical decisions on your behalf.
+If you’ve yet to plan for incapacity, contact me right away.
+I can counsel you on the proper planning vehicles to put in place and help you select the individuals best suited to make such critical decisions on your behalf.
 If you already have planning strategies in place, I can review your plan to make sure it’s been properly set up, maintained, and updated.
 Contact me today to get started.